GenieTim/genieblog.ch/source/_posts_en/2015/2015-01-03-lubuntu-als-standardbetriebssystem-auf-dem-cubietruck-per-mac.en.md

 ---

 When you first connect the Cubietruck (v / o Cubieboard 3), the Android operating system starts automatically.
-Fortunately, since this does not exhaust the full potential of the Cubies, it can be easily replaced by Lubuntu.
+Fortunately, since this does not exhaust the full potential of the Cubies, it can be replaced by Lubuntu.
 This can be done, for example, as follows:

 Preparations